SumantK561/udhyam_msme_extractor/Readme.md

 - The source API does not provide a stable record-level unique identifier for enterprises.
 - Current persistence format is CSV; Parquet / object-storage landing is planned.
-- Batch artifact validation verifies file existence and non-zero size only; record-level integrity checks are not performed at extraction time.
+- Batch artifact validation verifies file existence, non-zero size, and SHA-256 checksum against the manifest; record-level semantic integrity checks are not performed at extraction time.
 - Record-level duplicate detection is not performed by the extractor — deduplication belongs in a downstream Silver-layer transform.
 - API totals are used for extraction reconciliation but do not establish enterprise uniqueness.
 - Run metadata is represented through logs, checkpoints, the batch manifest, and `run_summary.json`; a dedicated upstream ingestion trigger based on this file is planned.